Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/index.md

 Profinity supports [Swagger](https://swagger.io/) to make it easy to understand what APIs are available in Profinity and how to use them.

-!!! info "Documentation maintainer note"
-    Replace this image with a screenshot of Swagger running in Profinity.

 <figure markdown>
 ![Profinity](../images/SwaggerLogo.png)
 <figcaption>Swagger from SmartBear</figcaption>